 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

 Clara Science Academy has been in contact with local churches in Charlotte, NC who is interested in leasing a building to the school and at below-market rent.